 You will initially want to find a plan that has a lower rate than what you are currently paying.
 Of course, rate pricing isn't everything.
 Seeing a lower rate doesn't always mean that you'll save.

-Once you’ve selected a provider and plan for your specific needs, switching is easy.
-You may be able to switch online through our FREE Compare & Switch tool.
+Once you've selected a provider and plan for your specific needs, switching is easy.
+You may be able to switch online through our FREE Rate Comparison Tool.
 Be sure to have your account information on hand.
 You will not be required to contact your local utility, as the provider will do all of the switching for you.
 If your utility has reached its 10% cap, you may be placed on a waiting list.